 MethodsHeavy Civil Construction, Construction Materials, Road Building

-Michels built 4.3 miles of stone dike ranging from 4 to 8 feet high on the Green Bay lake bed to reconstruct the Cat Islands Chain.
-Michels also built a 275-foot mooring facility.
-Michels was responsible for building the dike to exact specifications for height, width and shape.
+Michels Construction, Inc. and Michels Road & Stone, Inc. built 4.3 miles of stone dike ranging from 4 to 8 feet high on the Green Bay lake bed to reconstruct the Cat Islands Chain.
+Additionally, Michels crews also built a 275-foot mooring facility and were responsible for building the dike to exact specifications for height, width and shape.
 Building the mooring facility required sheets and pilings to get drilled into the lake bed.

 Michels recreated the chain by essentially building a curvy stone dike with three cells created by six legs of core stone and armor stone extending off the main dike.
 About 800,000 tons of dense base and 300,000 tons of armor stone, provided by Michels, were used to build the dike.